Is GEICO or State Farm cheaper overall?

 GEICO vs. State Farm: The bottom line

-Both GEICO and State Farm are good insurance companies, but if getting the lowest rates is your priority, GEICO might be the best option for you.
-However, it's always a good idea to look beyond just the price and compare quotes from multiple companies to find the best car insurance for your needs.
+Both GEICO and State Farm are solid insurance companies, but if rates are what matter most to you, GEICO may be the choice for you.
+However, we always recommend considering more than just rates to find the best car insurance for your needs and comparing quotes from multiple companies.

 Methodology